 Help us restore pollinator habitats in Massachusetts

-Each September, our annual Plant Something Bee-eautiful program awards five $500 grants to Keep Massachusetts Beautiful chapters and other organizations.
-These grants support the planting of pollinator-friendly plants and trees in public spaces.
+Each September, our annual Plant Something Bee-eautiful program awards five grants of $250 or $500 to Keep Massachusetts Beautiful chapters and other organizations.
+These grants support the planting of pollinator-friendly plants in public spaces.
 The goal is not only to beautify public spaces, but also to restore habitat for pollinators.

 Bees and other pollinators are in serious decline around the world.
 The decline of pollinators is caused by habitat destruction, the overuse of pesticides that include neonicotinoids, farming practices that eliminate patches of wildflowers and cover crops, parasites and pathogens, as well as climate change.
 According to the Pollinator Partnership, the monarch butterfly population has declined by 90% over the past 20 years.
 Pollinators, including 20,000 species of wild bees, contribute to the growth of fruit, vegetables, and flowering plants.
 Plants that depend on pollination make up 35 percent of global crop production volume with a value of as much as $577 billion a year.*